liquidev/euwren/README.md

 ### Binding procs

-Wren is strictly class-based, but Nim is not—that means that any procs on the Wren side must be nested inside a class.
-Fortunately, no extra objects need to be declared:
+Wren is strictly class-based, but Nim is not—that means that any procs passed to Wren must be nested inside a class.
+Fortunately, that's pretty simple.

 ```nim
 proc add(a, b: int): int = a + b